 The Greek Food

 Even if Greece wasn’t a country blessed with so many charms, its food alone would be reason enough to visit.
-One of the flagships of what is known as the Mediterranean diet, Greek cuisine is among the simplest yet most mouthwatering cuisines in the world.
+One of the flagships of what is known as the Mediterranean diet, Greek cuisine is among the most straightforward yet most mouthwatering cuisines in the world.
 The most important feature of Greek food is that it’s made of top quality ingredients such as fresh vegetables, grains and superb extra virgin olive oil.

 Moreover, the country’s location on the map has also played a crucial part in the birth of one of the most diverse and delicious cuisines worldwide.
 With influences from both their Italian and Turkish neighbors, the Greeks have managed to create tastes that carry within them a unique blend of cultures and a centuries-old history.
 Looking beyond the omnipresent and super popular souvlaki, the quintessential street food in Greece, dishes such as pastitsio and moussaka reflect the Italian and Turkish influences on Greek cuisine respectively.